-Taking a case to trial, however, is the much more expensive route.
-Trial preparation can begin anywhere from 30 to 60 days prior to trial, involve multiple attorneys, and the trials themselves can last for days.
+Taking a case to trial and to be heard in front of a jury, however, is the much more expensive route.
+Trial and jury preparation can begin anywhere from 30 to 60 days prior to trial, involve multiple attorneys, and the trials themselves can last for days.
 Even the visual materials needed at trials (visual evidence and demonstrations) add extra costs.

-Now that you know all the various factors that can influence the cost of an internet defamation case, we can review the typical costs for an internet defamation case at Minc Law.
+Now that you know all the various factors that can influence the cost of an internet , we can review the typical costs for an internet at Minc .

 We pride ourselves on transparency and understand that the cost of legal representation is at the forefront of a client’s mind.
 Nevertheless, the price ranges listed below represent averages and are influenced by the myriad factors listed above.

 At Minc , we have a retainer agreement for all litigation matters.
 We generally set a $7,500 retainer, at a minimum.
 This deposit is then billed on an hourly basis.
 If a case extends after a retainer is depleted, we continue to bill monthly.